cynricfu/MECCH/README.md

 ## MAGNN

 This repository provides a reference implementation of MECCH as described in the paper:
-> MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks.
+> MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks.<br>
+> Xinyu Fu, Irwin King

 TODO